Dr Ian Tucker

 Reader, School of Psychology

-Ian is a social psychologist with expertise in a number of areas including social media, mental health, surveillance and emotion and affect
+Ian is a social psychologist with expertise in digital media, emotion and mental health

-Ian’s research focuses on the social psychological elements of social media, community mental health, emotion and surveillance.
+Ian’s research focuses on the social psychological elements of digital media, emotion and mental health.
 He has held grants from the EPSRC (Social Media and Austerity: Online Peer Support in Mental Health Communities) and The Mental Health Foundation (Transitions through the Lifespan: Older People’s Experiences of Community Mental Health).
 He is Core Member of the EPSRC Communities and Culture Network+, and Expert Member of the EU Cost Action Living in Surveillance Societies.

 Digital and Social Media

 As a social psychologist Ian is fundamentally interested in how people connect, communicate and relate to one another, individually and in groups.
 Digital technologies offer new and rapidly advancing ways to do this.
 His research aims to investigate the impact of digital technologies on individual and social activity, and the benefits,